rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 **RAStock (Simulated by RA)**

+* 0.01 : Baseline for using ResStock 2024.2 building samples, but without setpoint setbacks.

-* 11.05: Medium-Efficiency Heat Pumps (SEER 18, 10 HSPF HERS Sizing) with Electric Backup, No Setpoint Setback
+* 11.05: Medium-Efficiency Heat Pumps (SEER 18, 10 HSPF HERS Sizing) with Electric Backup, No Setpoint Setback [Samples=2022.1]

     * Details: HVAC Heating Efficiency = ‘ASHP, SEER 18, 10 HSPF' if HVAC Has Ducts, otherwise 'ASHP, SEER 18, 10.5 HSPF’.
 This then gets transformed as described [here](https://www.notion.so/Features-Upgrades-c8239f52a100427fbf445878663d7135?pvs=21).